Website Design Company Durban: What to Expect from the Process

 Quick Answer

 A good website design company in Durban should take a business through a clear process from discovery to launch, not jump straight into mockups.
 The process should usually cover scoping, content planning, design direction, development, QA, launch, and early post-launch support.
-When those stages are clear, the project feels easier to manage and the final website is usually much stronger.
+When those stages are clear, the project is easier to manage and the final website has a better foundation.

 Key Takeaways